SAP-samples/teched2023-IN263/exercises/ex1/README.md

 The framework is developed using SAP Cloud Application Programming (CAP) Model and Node.js.
 It has primarily 3 components.
 1. **Modeler**
     - Using the Modeler UI, you can configure the business actions that need to be triggered in the Business systems (Ex: Creation of Purchase Order Requisition in SAP S/4HANA, Service Ticket in SAP Service Cloud etc.) based on the incoming event.
-Modeler UI is built using SAP Fiori elements and provides the following tiles to configure action types, actions, and monitor the business action execution logs.
     - “Manage action” tile can be used to configure the business actions.
-It is integrated with SAP Destination Service so that you can select the required destination configured for SAP business system to add the endpoint and the payload that is needed to create the business action.
+It is integrated with SAP Destination Service so that you can select the required destination configured on BTP that is needed to create the business action.
     - The modeler supports defining and chaining actions based on the context flow as depicted in below figure .
         - “Default action” is used by the processor to determine which main action needs to be triggered for an incoming event.
 Only one default action can be defined in modeler.
         - “Main action” is the action that can be used to create a transaction in the business system (Purchase Order Requisition, Service Tickets etc.).